Create a REST API in PHP

 - DELETE /employees/1: Delete a single employee record with the id 1.

-Now that we have a understanding of what REST API structure is, Let's start with practical implementation and create PHP REST API.
+Now that we have an understanding of what a REST API structure is, let us start with a practical implementation and create a PHP REST API.

 How to Build a REST API in PHP (With CRUD and Authorization Token)

-Building a PHP REST API with authorization token and basic CRUD can be easily achieved in few steps as below:
+Building a PHP REST API with an authorization token and basic CRUD can be easily achieved in a few steps as follows:

 - Create a